caseyccc/Terraform-Toolbox/Playground/Readme.txt

 Create a VPC that will host everying
 Create an IGW that will allow for browsing to and inside this Ubuntu instance Create a Subnet inside the VPC
-Create a Route Table to ensure traffic is routed Create a Route Table Association
+Create a Route Table to ensure traffic is test routed Create a Route Table Association
 Create a Security Group allowing for SSH access